 As part of an annual series, visiting writers offer readings and visit classes throughout the academic year.
 Visitors have included Natasha Trethewey, Azar Nafisi, Lee Smith, Beth Macy, Salman Rushdie, Yiyun Li, Derek Walcott and Ha Jin.
 Outside of the classroom, Sweet Briar’s creative writing students have many opportunities to pursue their love of writing.
 Students publish a literary magazine, Red Clay, and organize literary salons and service projects.
 Annual awards offer cash prizes for the best student stories, poems and creative essays.

 What can you do with a creative writing major?

-Sweet Briar’s English and creative writing majors have received fellowships to many of the country’s most distinguished graduate creative writing programs, including Johns Hopkins University, the University of Virginia, the University of Notre Dame, the University of Massachusetts and the University of Pittsburgh, while others have pursued graduate degrees in literature, education, communications, law and library science.
+Sweet Briar’s creative writing majors have received fellowships to many of the country’s most distinguished graduate creative writing programs, including Johns Hopkins University, the University of Virginia, the University of Massachusetts, and the University of Pittsburgh, while others have pursued graduate degrees in literature, education, communications, law and library science.
 They have become journalists and opened art galleries; they have led nonprofit organizations and worked as editors and teachers.